Briefpoint

 In Practice Pointers

-Artificial intelligence has become a huge part of standard legal technology—and for a lot of good reasons.
+Artificial intelligence has become a huge part of standard legal technology—and for the right reasons.

 Of course, no reputable professional will take anyone’s word for it without doing their due diligence.
-So, let’s talk about legal AI, its applications, and its benefits for legal services.
+So, let’s talk about legal AI, its applications, and how legal professionals can benefit from it.

 man going through a pile of documents